 Packing can be improved by rolling or hammering the grain before it is placed in the silo.
 Combined rolling and packing result in the rapid exclusion of oxygen, which creates a favourable environment for acid forming micro-organisms.
 The open kernels of barley provide a ready source of carbohydrates for acid-forming bacteria to feed on, and rolling at harvest time will eliminate the need for this operation when the grain is fed.
 At that time, grain can be fed directly from the silo.

 The best moisture content for barley is 25 to 35 per cent.
 To determine the correct moisture content, a simple hand test is suggested.
 When squeezed in the hand, some whole barley kernels will stick together, while rolled barley will remain in clumps.
 If the grain is too dry (less than 25 per cent), it will fall apart in the palm.
 As combining progresses, it may be necessary to add water to harvest grain to meet the 25% moisture level.
 In warm weather, grain can easily lose several percent of moisture over a day.

 Horizontal or pit silo

 After fermentation, high moisture barley is a brownish-yellow color with an occasional light brown kernel.
-It has a distinctive fermented odor - a combination malt-alcohol odor.
+It has a distinctive fermented odour - a combination malt-alcohol odour.
 Rolled grain will be more uniform in color and will appear darker.

 Freezing temperatures do not affect the feed quality of high moisture barley.
 At freezing temperatures, some caking will occur on the faces and sides of bunker silos.
 This condition will be more pronounced if the grain has been rolled before ensiling.
 The cakes are not solid and fall apart when the grain is moved since the moisture content is not high enough to form a solid block.